rayniel95/rayniel95.github.io/docs/work_experience/datamart/bci_pagos.md

 - Implemented AWS Appsync endpoints and connected it to API REST endpoints to execute the backend workflows.
 - Built a secure, custom, serverless OTP (One-Time Password) service using AWS Lambda and DynamoDB with TTL-based expiration.
+- Implemented an endpoint for retrieve users from different groups using AWS Lambda and AWS Lambda PowerTools.

 - Implemented multiple state machines and data orchestration using AWS Step Functions.
 - Implemented AWS Lambda functions to process and manipulate large JSON payloads and structured datasets, enabling scalable serverless data processing.